What is pituitary apoplexy?

 Initial assessment includes a detailed history, particularly focusing on symptoms that may indicate the pituitary gland has not been functioning properly.
 This will be followed by a thorough physical examination, including the cranial nerves and visual fields.

-An urgent magnetic resonance imaging (MRI) scan will be carried out on all patients with suspected pituitary apoplexy.
+An urgent MRI scan will be carried out on all patients with suspected pituitary apoplexy.
 This provides a diagnosis in over 90% of patients.
-Computerised tomography (CT) scans will only be used if the MRI scan does not give a clear result or is not possible, as they provide a conclusive diagnosis in only 21–28% of patients.
+Computerised tomography (CT) scans will only be used if the MRI scan does not give a clear result or is not possible, as CT scans provide a conclusive diagnosis in only 21–28% of patients.

 It is first important to ensure that the patient is stabilised and is receiving cortisol replacement therapy if needed.
 This will not only treat secondary adrenal insufficiency but also help to reduce the swelling of the pituitary gland to reduce immediate symptoms.